m-rosinsky/XRatioFinder/ARCHITECTURE.md

 - Search for high-engagement replies (500+ likes)
 - Calculate ratios and identify brutal ratios
 - Store new ratios in the data store
-- Trigger broadcasts when new ratios are found

 **Features:**
 - Configurable polling interval